mayybee/kevthema/content/blog/compulsion/index.md

 This is how we’re trained from childhood.
 To visualize outcomes, set goals, and then take the necessary steps to achieve them.

-This approach works, otherwise we wouldn’t teach it.
-But not for highly-creative goals and endeavors.
+This approach works, otherwise we wouldn’t use it.
+The problem is applying it indiscriminately to everything we do.

 I have always found my creative and business pursuits to to be more enjoyable, satisfying, and successful if I went about them the exact opposite way: